 Duplication of inferior vena cava

-Duplication of the inferior vena cava is a relatively rare vascular anomaly, but this caval abnormality needs to be recognized, especially in association with renal anomalies like crossed fused ectopia or circumaortic renal collar 1,2.
+Duplication of the inferior vena cava is a relatively rare but well described vascular anomaly.
+This caval abnormality had an increased association with renal anomalies like crossed fused ectopia or circumaortic renal collar 1,2.

 The incidence of inferior vena cava duplication is reported to be ~1.5% (range 0.2-3%) 3.